Project-MONAI/monai-deploy/guidelines/monai-application-package.md

 ### Facilitate GPU Acceleration

-A MAP SHALL NOT make GPU acceleration of its contained application impossible.
+A MAP SHALL enable applications to be developed with GPU acceleration.